geofflamrock/stack/README.md

 - Pushing changes for the second branch to the remote.
 - Repeating this until all branches are updated.

+#### Rough edges

+Updating a stack, particularly if it has a number of branches in it, can result in lots of merge commits.
+I'm exploring whether there are any improvements that can be made here for merging.
+I'd also like to support updating via a rebase as well in the future.

+If you merge a pull request using "Squash and merge" then you might find that the first update to a stack after that results in merge conflicts that you need to resolve.
+This is a bit of a pain, I'm exploring whether there are any improvements that can be made here, perhaps by first merging into the just-merged local branch instead of ignoring it.

 ### Creating pull requests for the stack

 When you've made your changes you can create a set of pull requests that build off each other.
-This requires that you have the `gh` CLI installed on your path and authenticated (`gh auth`).
+This requires that you have the `gh` CLI installed on your path and authenticated (run `gh auth login`).

 To do this: